 Click for article summary...

 The article discusses AI pioneer Yann LeCun's decision to leave Meta and launch an independent AI start‑up focused on next‑generation AI systems that understand the physical world.
 LeCun argues that current large language model approaches are limited in reasoning and real‑world understanding.
 His venture will develop world models capable of reasoning, planning and persistent memory for industrial, robotics and decision‑making applications.
-LeCun emphasises openness and diversity in AI research, pushing back against short‑term product strategies and advocating long‑term foundational work that can redefine how AI is built and trained.

 click to return...